In this article, we will explain what the warm-up process is and how to warm up your dedicated IP efficiently.

 Why warm up a dedicated IP?

 As mentioned previously, a new Sendinblue dedicated IP is "fresh" and its reputation is neutral.
-Once associated with your domain, your new IP needs to become known by ISPs (like Yahoo, Hotmail, etc.) before it is used to send large volumes of emails.
+Once associated with your subdomain, your new IP needs to become known by ISPs (like Gmail, Yahoo, etc.) before it is used to send large volumes of emails.

-In order to build a positive reputation with ISPs, we highly recommend that you start by sending emails in small amounts and gradually increase these volumes over time to warm up your IP.
-This will allow ISPs to recognize you as a sender and become more lenient with your messages.
+To build a positive reputation with ISPs, we highly recommend that you start by sending emails in small amounts and gradually increase these volumes overtime to warm up your IP.
+This process allows ISPs to recognize you as a sender and become more lenient with your messages.

-A good and proper warm up is usually performed with at least 4 weeks of continuous sending with a daily volume increase.
-It means that you cannot warm up your IP with only one campaign, it takes weeks of regular, day to day sending with at least 3000 emails a day.
+A good and proper warm-up is usually performed with at least four weeks of continuous sending with a daily volume increase.
+It means that you cannot warm up your IP with only one email campaign; it takes weeks of regular, day-to-day sending with at least 3,000 emails a day.

-For example, if you send emails to 100k contacts using the values recommended by Sendinblue (initial quota of 3,000 with a daily increase of 15%), the results look like this:
+For example, if you send emails to 100k contacts using the values recommended by Sendinblue (3,000 daily emails with an increase of 15% per day), the results will look like this:

-Please note - this recommendation is an example, and should be adjusted according to your desired daily sending volume.
+Please note that this recommendation is an example, and you should adjust it according to your desired daily sending volume.